junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

+**from Chap 5 notes:** John/Mary stay with them when Dean/Sam say yes to Michael/Lucifer, might make it easy as a support/family/love to help them regain control and break free.
+All those other important people in their lives are the key for them to regain control

-When Michael comes back in Adam's vessel, there will be interaction between John/Adam, and Mary's reaction to it (could get awkward)
+**from Chap 5 notes:** When Michael comes back in Adam's vessel, there will be interaction between John/Adam, and Mary's reaction to it (could get awkward)

-John is going to meet Bobby/Ellen/Caleb/Pastor Jim, all of them he failed (not Dean's guilt, it's his guilt)
+**from Chap 5 notes:** John is going to meet Bobby/Ellen/Caleb/Pastor Jim, all of them he failed (not Dean's guilt, it's his guilt)

 ### Chap.
 8: On the Crossroad